tart/motop/README.md

 status                      Paramer to disable status check for the server (default: on)

+replicationInfo             Paramer to show replication info line if exists for the server (default: on)

 replicaSet                  Paramer to disable replica set status check for the server (default: on)

 hideReplicationOperations   Paramer to hide constantly appeared replication operations on the masters and the slaves